Scripting

 ape run foobar

-ape run foobar --network polygon:mumbai:alchemy
+ape run foobar --network polygon:amoy:alchemy

 You can also change networks within the script using the ProviderContextManager (see examples in the CLI-script section above).
 For multi-chain use-cases, we recommend sticking to the CLI based scripts to avoid the initial connection main-method scripts make.